awlondon/d9l294il0oqy-dqr3/docs/01_concept_and_brand/target_customer_profiles.md

 # Target Customer Profiles

 ## Purpose
 These profiles guide programming, pricing, and marketing for both the Phoenix flagship and franchise locations.
-They highlight motivations, friction points, and how Co.work.play Café solves for them.
+They highlight motivations, friction points, and how Co.work.PLAY Café solves for them.

 ## Remote Work Parents (Core)
 - **Who they are:** Dual-income households with children under 6; hybrid/remote roles in tech, healthcare admin, design, or education.